 CleanSlate is actively growing its footprint to expand much-needed access to outpatient medication treatment for addiction.
 Over the past decade, the company has treated more than 35,000 patients, with 11,000 patients currently being treated in 10 states and Washington, D.C.

 In Indiana alone, CleanSlate currently cares for more than 2,000 patients and has plans to open additional centers in the state during 2019.
 Aside from New Albany, the company also has Indiana centers in Alexandria, Anderson, Bloomington, Elkhart, Evansville, Fort Wayne, Kokomo, E. Indianapolis, N. Indianapolis, Plainfield, Lafayette, Merrillville and Muncie.

-To make an appointment at CleanSlate’s New Albany center, please call 833-505-4673, or walk into our center at 811 Northgate Blvd.
-To find out more details about this center, click here.
+To make an appointment at CleanSlate’s New Albany addiction treatment center, please call 833-505-4673, or walk into our center at 811 Northgate Blvd.

 A pioneer and leader in outpatient addiction medicine, CleanSlate is a rapidly expanding national medical group that provides treatment for the chronic disease of addiction, primarily opioid and alcohol use disorders.
 Founded in 2009 in response to the country’s growing opioid epidemic, CleanSlate’s physician-led offices utilize medication treatment and related therapies to treat patients who suffer from addiction and associated disorders, adhering to the highest quality, evidence-based practices.

 Learn more about CleanSlate at www.cleanslatecenters.com, and sign up for our newsletter to receive regular insights about addiction and the opioid epidemic.
 To schedule an appointment at any CleanSlate center, please visit http://www.cleanslatecenters.com to find the center nearest you.
 All CleanSlate centers accept walk-ins.